PowerShell/PowerShell-RFC/1-Draft/RFC0000-Experimental-Feature-User-Experience.md

     As a PowerShell user,
-    I can discover and enable experimental features, so that try new capabilities safely and provide feedback.
+    I can discover and enable experimental features, so that I can try new capabilities safely and provide feedback.

 ## Specification